DiRenzoM/sandwiches-for-aliens/README.md

 # Sandwiches For Aliens
-A deadpan addition to my tech writing portfolio based on the classic PB&J question, intended to show instructional skills.
+A deadpan addition to my tech writing portfolio based on the classic PB&J interview question, intended to show instructional skills.

 ## Defining the sandwich